 What are CroisiEurope cruise ships like?

-CroisiEurope have around 50 ships in their fleet, which are split into two categories – 4 anchors (standard) and 5 anchors (premium ships which have fewer, larger cabins, with bigger windows and sometimes balconies).
-River cruise ships have either two decks (plus a sun deck up on top – if you’re not cruising in winter) or three decks, with an extra piano bar and terrace.
+CroisiEurope have around 50 ships in their fleet, which are split into two categories – 4 anchors (standard) and 5 anchors (premium ships with fewer, larger cabins, with bigger windows and sometimes balconies).
+CroisiEurope river cruise ships have either two decks (plus a sun deck up on top – if you’re not cruising in winter) or three decks, with an extra piano bar and terrace.

 We were due to sail on the MS L’Europe, but low water levels on the Rhine meant we were switched to the MS France instead.
 Both are 4 anchors, but the MS France has two decks instead of three.
 Cabins are split between the decks, and it costs a bit extra to be on a higher deck.
 I thought it was because you get a better view, but turns out the engines are pretty noisy down below when you’re sailing overnight, so it’s worth upgrading for a better night’s sleep.